-Doom 3: Resurrection of Evil (PC) Review
+DOOM 3: Resurrection of Evil (PC) Review

 By Athanasios 08.05.2016

-Review for Doom 3: Resurrection of Evil on PC
+Review for DOOM 3: Resurrection of Evil on PC

 This is not a game-changer.
-Don't expect any major differences with the original, since this could very well be Doom 3: Slightly Updated Edition.
-All the previous enemies and weapons are back (and they are as boring and non-threatening as they used to be), the visuals are still great, despite being somewhat uninspiring and annoyingly dark, and, once again, levels are awfully linear, simplistic, and as scary as those of the original Doom.
+Don’t expect any major differences with the core title, since this could very well be called DOOM 3: Slightly Expanded Edition.
+All the previous enemies and weapons are back, and they are as simple and - mostly - non-threatening as they used to, the visuals are still great, despite being somewhat uninspiring and annoyingly dark.
+Also, once again, levels are linear, very simple in structure.
+The biggest “downgrade” is that in terms of atmosphere, it all is far less spooky than before.
+The story?
+Similar to every single title of the series: demons have appeared, blah, blah, blah, a lone space marine must destroy them, yada, yada, yada, the end!
+Okay, that’s a bit unfair.
+There actually is a new story here…

-Screenshot for Doom 3: Resurrection of Evil on PC
+Screenshot for DOOM 3: Resurrection of Evil on PC

-Screenshot for Doom 3: Resurrection of Evil on PC
+Screenshot for DOOM 3: Resurrection of Evil on PC

 Cubed3 Rating